 Think about the true costs of bringing on an employee.
-The hourly wage or salary is obvious, but what are the tax implications, and how much would you pay in social security, or equipment or tools they may need?
+The hourly wage or salary is obvious, but what are the tax implications, and how much would you pay in social security or equipment or tools they may need?
 You may also be on the hook for training or certifications.

 Looking across the past year, are your profits fairly consistent?
 Is there profit every month and if there isn’t, does revenue the next month balance that?
-While it can be normal for a business to have more and less profitable months, when you have an employee, you cannot defer their payment as you might your own, waiting for the busier month to come along.
+While it can be expected for a business to have more and less profitable months, when you have an employee, you cannot defer their payment as you might your own, waiting for the busier month to come along.
 Taking on an employee you must be sure, month after month, that you can meet the payroll regardless.

 Know your workload